Why study this course?

 How will I be assessed?

-You will sit three papers at the end of Year 13, but you will have plenty of practice tests and mocks:
+You will sit three papers at the second year, but you will have plenty of practice tests and mocks:

 Paper 1: Listening, reading and translation (**Paper code: 9SP0/01)